Sunday, January 25, 2026

 Obviously these won't roll very well anymore, so new ball bearings were necessary.

 Additionally, I would avoid using white lithium grease.
-I've seen plenty of worn out bearing surfaces that were packed full of plain white lithium grease.
-It has no anti-wear or extreme pressure additives, so it's not suitable for bikes.
+I've seen plenty of pitted and worn out bearing surfaces that were packed full of plain white lithium grease.
+It has no anti-wear or extreme pressure additives, so it's not suitable for the impacts that bike wheels experience on the road.

 Discount Velox Tape